fMeow/arangors/README.md

 - make connection to arangoDB
 - get list of databases and collections
 - fetch database and collection info
-- create and delete dababase or collections
+- create and delete database or collections
 - full featured AQL query
+- support both `async` and sync

 ## TODO